 Masala dal vada or dal vada is another deep-fried snack made with Bengal gram lentils.
 This is also a popular and common South Indian snack.

-In fact, there is a long list if we want to capture all authentic South Indian recipes.
+If we want to capture all authentic South Indian recipes, there is a long list.
 I will keep sharing in the future as well.
 Some of my upcoming recipes include idiyappam, appam, bisi bele bath, ragi muddy, and more.
 Bookmark my page.

 PIN IT FOR LATER